richafnu/Viva/Viva/glint/setup/program-summary-communications.md

 > [!NOTE]
 > Always-On programs don't include a Communications section.
 Skip this step.

-There are three sections to set up:
+There are four sections to set up, depending on your Viva Glint configuration:

 - Notification Timing
+- Channels
 - Email Settings
 - Configure Notifications